How to Organize Your House Using Feng Shui Principles (Without Turning Your Place Into a Hoard)

 Assess which areas of your home need the most organizing

 There are a few steps that you can take to assess which areas of your home need the most organizing.
 First, think about what you need to organize.
 Do you have too many clothes?
 Is there stuff lying around everywhere?
 Do you want to get rid of old paperwork or other clutter?

 Next, consider where these items are located in your home.
 Suppose they’re sprinkled throughout rooms and closets (or scattered between multiple homes).
 In that case, chances are that they’re creating an imbalance in your life—and they will not be able to serve their purpose until they’re properly stored and organized.

 Feng shui is all about creating balance in our lives by understanding how our environment affects us physically, mentally, and spiritually daily.
 This can include organizing our physical space and thoughts to be more productive while working toward achieving our goals individually or professionally.

-Please make a list of your current belongings and what you need to store them
+Please list your current belongings and what you need to store them.

 This can be as simple as writing down what items you have and where they’re currently located (ie, “I have two pairs of shoes, one pair is in my closet, and the other is under my bed”).
 After doing this, try to make sense of how many storage units you need based on how much stuff you’ve accumulated over time.